-The Group makes estimates and assumptions that affect the amounts recognised in the consolidated financial statements.
+Management make estimates and assumptions that affect the amounts recognised in the financial statements.
 Estimates and assumptions are continually evaluated and are based on management's experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-Management also makes certain judgements, apart from those involving estimations, in the process of applying the Group's accounting policies.
+Management also make certain judgements, apart from those involving estimations, in the process of applying the Group's accounting policies.